 W. D. M. Howard and Agnes Poett Howard were the first to build a large estate on the mid-Peninsula, that stretched from Sanchez Avenue in modern-day Burlingame to San Mateo Creek, near downtown San Mateo, and from the Bay to today’s Interstate 280.
 Son William H. Howard was a member of the Burlingame Country Club, and when members wanted to replace the flag-stop shelter at Oak Grove with a proper train station to welcome their visitors, Howard donated the land for what would become the city’s architectural landmark.
 His half-brother George H. Howard, Jr. and Joachim B. Mathisen developed its iconic design, derived in part, from A. Page Brown’s temporary “California Building’” at the Chicago World’s Fair in 1893.

 Southern Pacific agreed to provide funds for an “ordinary” depot if the Club paid the difference for something more elaborate.
 The result was “a very picturesque Spanish Structure,” in the news of the day.
 The building cost $8,000 and opened officially on October 10, 1894 under Stationmaster Ben Wright.
-It featured a square tower, a hipped roof, Moorish decoration on the main arch, unique quatrefoil windows and authentic California Indian roof tiles, salvaged in part from the ruins of Mission Hospice on the Howard property in San Mateo.
+It featured a square tower, a hipped roof, Moorish decoration on the main arch, unique quatrefoil windows and authentic California Indian roof tiles, salvaged in part from the ruins of Mission Hospice on the Howard property in San Mateo, as well as from the Mission San Antonio de Padua, in Monterey County.
 Burlingame’s depot was the country’s first permanent Mission Revival-style building.

 There are three sections: the baggage room on the northwest end, the waiting room in the center, and living quarters for the stationmaster on the south end.
 Around 1909-10, an open arcade was added on the northwest end.
 The waiting room, with its dramatic rafted ceiling, remains largely unaltered.